Kuralay92/CapstoneUdacity/README.md

 Project's dataset contains marketing data about individuals.
 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict whether the client will subscribe a bank term deposit (column y).

-The best performing model was the **HyperDrive model** with ID

-_fda34223-a94c-456b-8bf7-52e84aa1d17e_14.
-It derived from a Scikit-learn pipeline and had an accuracy of **0.91760**.
-In contrast, for the **AutoML model** with ID AutoML_ee4a685e-34f2-4031-a4f9-fe96ff33836c_13, the accuracy was **0.91618** and the algorithm used was VotingEnsemble.
+The best performing model was the **HyperDrive model** with  Run Id:  HD_fd4947e4-5b87-414b-a592-6c5d6cfe4496_10.
+It derived from a Scikit-learn pipeline and had an accuracy of **0.91**.
+In contrast, for the **AutoML model** with IAutoML_e8ea9e9e-8768-44c2-bcf1-8165282894b7_36, the accuracy was **0.89** and the algorithm used was VotingEnsemble.

 ## Hyperparameter Tuning